Syria war draws in Christian musician and seven brothers

 “There is not one corner where my two martyr brothers did not fight,” said Naji.
 “If another one of us is martyred, we will continue.”

-When the mortars hit, they help to ferry the wounded to hospital: a neighbor in her late 80s was killed in one recent bombardment.
-"As far as we are concerned," said Ibrahim Dawoud, "the most important thing is our homes, our neighborhood."
+When the mortars hit, they help to ferry the wounded to hospital: a neighbour in her late 80s was killed in one recent bombardment.
+"As far as we are concerned," said Ibrahim Dawoud, "the most important thing is our homes, our neighbourhood."

 (Writing by Tom Perry; editing by Philippa Fletcher)